Az-LastPenguin/LORAP/QNA.md

 3. You can contact me on discord: last_penguin.
 Please do mention how you found my tag and why you are messaging me.
 (Fine option)
 4. You can leave a comment on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3430626765) page of the mod.
 (Worst option)

+## I want to play a ruina randomizer without installing Archipelago, is it possible?
+Sadly, not yet.
+But i do plan on making a standalone mod after i'm done with v1.0 of LORAP.
+Stay tuned.

 ## Why no mod support?
 Adding a support for gameplay mods is going to be really really taxing on my free time and sanity.
 Modding a Project Moon coded game is hell on earth sometimes (half-jokingly).